hajdumozes/spotify-migrator/techdebt.md

+- resolve different rating info
+- controller advice for missing token
 - find tracks missing
-- get user followed artists
-- get user followed albums
 - like tracks for user
 - save info, that track is liked in audio-tag-manager
 - filter out previews